What is differential geometry: curves and surfaces: Moon in a puddle

 Let $\sigma_\infty$ be the incircle at $p_\infty$; it has to touch $\gamma$ at another point, say $q_\infty$.
-The same argument as above shows that $q_\infty\in\gamma_n$ for any $n$.
+The same argument as above shows that $q_\infty\in\gamma_n$ for any~$n$.
 It follows that $q_\infty =p_\infty$ --- a contradiction. \qeds

-\begin{thm}{Exercise} Assume that a closed smooth regular curve $\gamma$ lies in a figure $F$ bounded by a closed simple plane curve.
-Suppose that $R$ is the maximal radius of discs that lie in $F$.
-Show that absolute curvature of $\gamma$ is at least $\tfrac1R$ at some parameter value. \end{thm}
+\begin{thm}{Exercise} Assume a closed smooth curve $\gamma$ lies in a figure $F$ bounded by a simple closed plane curve.
+Suppose $R$ is the maximal radius of discs that lie in~$F$.
+Show that the absolute curvature of $\gamma$ is at least $\tfrac1R$ at some parameter value. \end{thm}